 - Supervisors may use information from the manufacturer safety data sheet (SDS) for chemicals or manufacturer manuals for physical hazards to determine the correct PPE for chemical and physical hazard use.

 - PPE must be certified and meet regulatory guidelines, including, but not limited to, American National Standards Institute (ANSI), Occupational Safety and Health Administration (OSHA), and the National Institutes of Occupational Safety and Health (NIOSH).

 - EHRS will provide guidance for selection of PPE as needed.

 Careful consideration must be given to comfort and fit.
 PPE that fits poorly will not afford the necessary protection to Employees.
 Continued wear or use of PPE is more likely if it fits the wearer comfortably.
 Protective devices are generally available in a variety of sizes and shapes.
 Care must be taken to ensure that the right size and shape is selected for each Employee.

 Devices with Adjustable Features

 Adjustments should be made on an individual basis for a comfortable fit that will maintain the protective device in the proper position.
 Particular care should be taken in fitting devices for eye protection against dust and chemical splash to ensure that the devices are sealed to the face.
-In addition, proper fitting of helmets is important to ensure that it will not fall off during work operations.
-In some cases a chinstrap may be necessary to keep the helmet on an employee's head.
+In addition, proper fitting of hard hats is important to ensure that it will not fall off during work operations.
+In some cases, a chinstrap may be necessary to keep the helmet on an employee's head.
 (Chinstraps should break at a reasonably low force, however, so as to prevent a strangulation hazard.)
 Where manufacturer's instructions are available, they should be followed carefully.